Darshana Patel: Early life, education, and career

 Patel was born in Pittsburgh, Pennsylvania to Gujarati parents from India.
 She holds a Bachelor of Arts in biochemistry with a minor in religious studies from Occidental College and a Ph.D. in biophysics from University of California, Irvine.

 Patel previously worked in oncology research at Genentech, where she researched new methods of cancer treatment and delivering chemotherapy.

 California Assembly

 Patel was elected to the California State Assembly in 2024, defeating Republican Kristie Bruce-Lane.
 She is the first Hindu woman to serve in the California State Legislature.

 In March 2025, Patel introduced a bill to close a loophole which made threats only illegal if they target specific individuals thus preventing the prosecution of threats made against institutions such as schools, places of worship, or medical facilities.
 In June, Patel and Ash Kalra's bill to make Diwali a new state public holiday passed the assembly unanimously.

 Personal life

-Patel lives in the Rancho Peñasquitos community of San Diego with her husband and three daughters.
+Patel lives in the Rancho Peñasquitos neighborhood of San Diego with her husband and three daughters.